Learn - Discover

 The Community Content prompt

-The acknowledgement is per account, not per page: tap I Understand once on Discover, the Themes Community tab, the Icons Community tab, a public profile, or a public budget link, and the prompt stops appearing on all of them.
+The acknowledgement is per account, not per page: tap I Understand once on Discover, the Themes Community tab, the Icons Community tab, a public profile, or a public budget link, and the notice stops appearing on all of them.
 There is no way to undo the acknowledgement.

 What you’ll see